 3. Broader community that is home to the College

-Throughout the semester, ACHA will continue to monitor the health of our community.
-We are moving through five phases of reopening based on the health of both the campus and local community.
+Throughout the semester, ACHA will continue to monitor the health of our community, using such tools as the dashboard and the Indicators for Closure.

 Guidelines for Students and Employees